learn-co-curriculum/other-hash-methods-code-along/README.md

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/other-hash-methods-code-along' title='Higher Level Hash Methods'>Higher Level Hash Methods</a> on Learn.co and start learning to code for free.</p>

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/other-hash-methods-code-along'>Other Hashes Codealong</a> on Learn.co and start learning to code for free.</p>

+<p class='util--hide'>View <a href='https://learn.co/lessons/other-hash-methods-code-along'>Other Hashes Codealong</a> on Learn.co and start learning to code for free.</p>